samuelhoppenworth/Battleship/README.md

-CLI Battleship
+### CLI-Based Battleship

+A pass-and-play CLI-based game of Battleship.

-Simply run `python main.py` and following the prompt instructions.
+Simply run `python main.py` and follow the prompt instructions.